Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Summary and conclusions

-\item The total line profile, coming mostly from the shock on planet surface with a smaller contribution from the CPD surface shock, is approximately Gaussian only for a fraction of the width of the line, with broader wings outside \neuMB{brighter on the red side.
-The peak is slightly offset, by $\Delta v\approx+3$~\kms.} The line shape is sensitive mostly to the mass and radius and little to the other parameters.
+\item The \Bra line profile, coming mostly from the shock on the planet surface with a tens-of-percent contribution from the CPD surface shock (Fig.~\ref{Abb:Varpar}), has a remarkably constant $\FWHM\approx30$~\kms even up to preshock velocities $v_0\approx200$~\kms, for low to moderate preshock densities (Fig.~\ref{Abb:DvAo18}).
+This is thus often clearly narrower than the maximum freefall velocity.
+The line is Gaussian in its core only, with broader wings that are brighter on the red side.
+The peak is slightly offset, by $\Delta v\approx+2$~\kms, which is easily measurable.
+The line shape is very modestly sensitive to the mass and radius and barely to the other parameters within a reasonable range.
+Magnetospheric accretion can lead to similar but also to more complex profiles \citep{edwards94,thanathibodee24,demars26}, so that a complex shape would imply that shock emission is subdominant.

-\item \neuGDM{Already just the photospheric emission of \PDSb will be detectable at $\SNR\approx12$ per spectral bin in 4~h.} If caught in an episode of \neuGDM{strong accretion corresponding to moderate to high literature values}, the shock excess will easily be detectable at \Bra with a peak per-bin $\SNR=3$ in 15~min.
+\item Already the pure photospheric emission of \PDSb will be detectable at $\SNR\approx12$ per spectral bin in 4~h (Fig.~\ref{Abb:Komboalles}).
+If caught in an episode of strong accretion corresponding to moderate to high literature values, the shock excess will easily be detectable at \Bra with a peak per-bin $\SNR=3$ in 10~min.
+However, the non-Gaussian wings of the photosphere-subtracted spectrum most likely cannot be detected in a reasonable amount of time.

-\item At \Bra, the detailed spectral appearance of the photosphere depends on the choice of the opacity line list, especially for water (H$_2$O) and hydrogen sulphide (H$_2$S).
-Recent calculations are in significant disagreement concerning the position and strength of the features.
-However, the CPD, star, and PPD should all be essentially negligible at \Bra.
+\item At least at \Bra, the detailed spectral appearance of the photosphere depends on the choice of the opacity line list, dominated around $\Teff\approx1400$~K by water (H$_2$O) and hydrogen sulphide (H$_2$S).
+Recent calculations disagree on the exact position and strength of the features (Figs.~\ref{Abb:kappaundFlLinienlisten} and~\ref{Abb:AtmbeitragnormmitgCMCRT}).

 \item A helpful factor for detecting a line excess is the possible rotation of young gas giants, even if only around $v\sin i\approx10~\kms$.
-It flattens the photospheric features but without affecting the accretion signature.
+It flattens the photospheric features but without affecting the accretion signature (Fig.~\ref{Abb:Atmbeitragnorm}).
 A moderate inclination $i\approx50\degr$ as for the \PDS system is optimal for this.

+\item The PPD emission and the residual speckle noise from the star should be negligible at \Bra (Fig.~\ref{Abb:ELT-Kontrascht}).
+The CPD emission is likely small, but more importantly does not seem to introduce spectral features problematic when trying to measure the shock line, as we verified with ProDiMo (Fig.~\ref{Abb:ProDiMoSpektrum}).
+A more systematic and detailed assessment of the CPD would be warranted, however, but is beyond the scope of this work.

-\item The other transitions accessible to METIS (\Pfb--\Pfe in the Pfund series) are likely of very limited use for detecting accreting planets because the photospheric signal is much stronger and likely displays strong features.
+\item The other transitions accessible to METIS (\Pfb, \Pfg, \Pfd, \Pfe in the Pfund series, several Humphries lines, etc.) are likely of limited use for detecting accreting planets because the photospheric signal is much stronger and likely displays strong features (Fig.~\ref{Abb:Komboalles}).
+These higher-order lines could however be useful at accretors with a higher mass or accretion rate.